gal-chechik-biu/gal-chechik-biu.github.io/Neural_Networks_Grad/index.md

 1. (full answers and detailed explanation as you were asked to provide in the home assignment.
 2. your code.

-- submission:
-Email it to:  nn.homework.2020 @ gmail.com  by the deadline.

 Acceptable formats are: PDF, plain text, or  word.